rvanasa/rimworld-cities/README.md

 ---

+#### Patch v0.2.6 (June 23, 2019)
+- Added more wildlife to abandoned cities.
+- Added a "Crashlanded (Friendly City)" scenario.
+- Decreased detection range of hostile inhabitants.
+- Using the "Standing" scenario arrival option in an abandoned city will no longer delete your pawns and items.

 #### Patch v0.2.5 (June 23, 2019)
 - While under attack, hostile cities will occasionally call in reinforcements based on your storyteller settings.
 - Significantly improved both friendly and hostile citizen AI (eating, sleeping, responding to attacks).
 A few more upgrades are coming soon.